-SPH (LFO2 Start Phase) sets where in the waveform the LFO2 will start when being trigged.
+SPH (LFO2 Start Phase) sets the start position (phase) of LFO2 when trigged.

-MOD (LFO2 Trig Mode) sets how the LFO2 will react when a note is played.
+MOD (LFO2 Trig Mode) sets the LFO2 action when trigged.
 There are five settings:

 - FRE is the default free-running mode.
-The LFO run continuously, never restarting or stopping. - TRG makes LFO2 restart when a note is played. - HLD makes LFO2 run free in the background, but when a note is played the output LFO2 level is latched and held still until the next note is played. - ONE The LFO2 starts when a note is trigged, then runs to the end of the waveform and then stops. - HLF The LFO2 starts when a note is trigged, then runs to the middle of the waveform and then stops.
+It makes LFO2 run continuously, never restarting or stopping. - TRG makes LFO2 restart when a note is played. - HLD makes LFO2 run free in the background, but when a note is played the output LFO2 level is latched and held still until the next note is played. - ONE will make LFO2 start from the beginning when a note is played, run for one cycle and then stop.
+This makes it function similarly to an envelope. - HLF will make LFO2 start from the beginning when a note is played, run for half a cycle and then stop.

-DST (LFO2 Destination A) selects the first of the two available destinations for LFO2.
-Confirm a selection by pressing [YES].
+DST (LFO1 Destination A) selects the first of the two available destinations for LFO2.
+Confirm a selection by pressing [YES/SAVE].